gachiemchiep/gachiemchiep.github.io/memo.md

 Let's compare the 1. and 2.
+1. DML : only learn the baseline
+2. Re-write the entire network architecture

+-> We will use 2 for this task

 apple has very great turi examples at: https://apple.github.io/turicreate/docs/userguide/one_shot_object_detection/ -> if we need to re-train an one-shot-object-detection then this is a good resource -> don't know which algorithm are they using